* Security forces hunt 140 people in area on Cairo outskirts

 The authorities say they are in a new war on terror against Islamist militants.
 State media have labeled the Muslim Brotherhood, the group that propelled Mursi to power last year, as an enemy of the state.

-Heavy gunfire was heard in a village near Kerdasa as police chased a group of men into side streets, TV footage showed.
+In a shoot-out in a nearby village, heavy gunfire was heard as police chased a group of men into side streets, the footage showed.
 Gunfire appeared to hit near a police position.

 In a similar operation earlier this week, the security forces moved into the town of Delga in the southern province of Minya - another area known for Islamist sympathies and a major theatre for an insurrection waged by Islamists in the 1990s.

 Mass arrests have netted at least 2,000 people, mostly Mursi supporters, since his downfall.
-The former president and many Brotherhood leaders have been jailed on charges of inciting violence.
+The former president and many Brotherhood leaders have been thrown in prison.

 Egypt has been in a state of emergency since Aug.
 14 and large parts of the country remain under a nighttime curfew.
-The government decided on Thursday to shorten the hours of the curfew to start at midnight instead of 11 p.m. from Saturday (Additional reporting by Ali Abdelatti, Shadia Nasralla and Tom Perry, Writing by Tom Perry, Editing by Angus MacSwan)
+The government decided on Thursday to shorten the hours of the curfew to start at midnight instead of 11 p.m. from Saturday (Reporting by Ali Abdelatti, Yasmine Saleh; Writing by Tom Perry, Editing by Angus MacSwan)